nealchester/NC-Framework/css/readme.md

 # CSS Documentation

-**Note:** This theme uses modern CSS including custom properties (CSS variables), flexbox, and grid.
-This theme only supports modern browsers (Internet Explorer 11 and below are not supported).
+**Note:** This theme doesn't support legacy browsers like Internet Explorer version 11 and below.
+The NC Framework makes heavy use of custom properties (variables), flexbox, and grid.
+The [BEM](http://getbem.com/introduction/) coding methodology is used with one underscore and dash instead of two.

 ## About the CSS